stackforge/libra/doc/config.rst

       Enable verbose output.
 Normally, only errors are logged.
 This enables additional logging, but not as much as the :option:`-d` option.

+   .. option:: --stats-poll <SECONDS>

+      The number of seconds to sleep between statistics polling of the load balancer driver.
+Default is 300 seconds.

 Pool Manager Command Line Options
 ---------------------------------